-Well, we’ve been working with our Dominate Your Sector inner circle clients recently with regards to creating their marketing and 90-day plans, and helping them with it.
+Well, we’ve been working with our Dominate Your Sector inner circle clients recently with regards to creating their marketing and 90-day plans and helping them with it.

 One thing that we do focus on is how to make this a smooth and easy process when they’re promoting their brand, and what pieces of material or channels they need to be leveraging to make an impact with their brand.

-Many, many years ago … I told my story about the Apple that we used to have in the intro … marketing collateral was often confused with sales pieces, and brochures.
+Many, many years ago … I told my story about the Apple that we used to have in the intro … marketing collateral was often confused with sales pieces and brochures.

 Well, in today’s environment, it’s particularly important to have this collateral in a way that helps to promote you and your brand on multiple channels and in multiple ways as well as helping your consultants profile your organisation as dominant in your sector.

-There are a number key things that you need, and I’m going to go through them one-by-one for you.
+There are a number of key things that you need, and I’m going to go through them one-by-one for you.

 1. A Responsive Website That Communicates What You Do

 The first one, as always … drum roll … is a good, responsive website.
-Have a look on Superfast Recruitment.
+Have a look at Superfast Recruitment.
 We talk about all the different things that your website needs in a number of different posts.

 Remember that this a way that you can communicate to the whole world out there what you can do for people, what you can do for both candidates, and clients. as well.